Amun-her-khepeshef: Biography

 Amun-her-khepeshef was first in line to inherit the throne of Egypt from his father, Ramesses II's.
 He died before inheriting his father's titles 25 years into his father's rule.
 Ramesses B, Ramesses II's second oldest son became the new crown prince.
 He also died before his father after another 25 years.
-Merenptah, the 13th son of Ramesses II's would eventually assume the throne after 67 years of reign.
+Merenptah, the 13th son of Ramesses II would eventually assume the throne after 67 years of reign.

 Amun-her-khepeshef held several titles, including personal titles such as "Commander of the Troops", "Effective Confidant" and "Eldest Son of the King of his Body."
 Some other titles were shared between prominent princes, such as "Fan-bearer on the King's Right Hand" and "Royal Scribe".
 He held a high position in the army.
 According to some relief depictions, he and his younger half-brother Khaemwaset either fought or were at least present in the Battle of Kadesh and the campaigns in Nubia, along with their father.
 He appears on an inscription in the Temple of Beit el-Wali.
 Amun-her-khepeshef was involved in an exchange of diplomatic correspondence with the Hittites after Ramesses II and the Hittite king Hattusili III signed their peace treaty following the battle of Kadesh.

 Despite appearing multiple times in war scenes at various major temples, Amun-her-khepeshef was not deeply involved in military affairs; his military titles were likely more a reflection of his status as crown prince than of actual participation in warfare.
 He primarily played a role in detaining enemy captives.
 His younger brothers were more actively involved in military affairs.
 Prince Ramesses held the title of “First Great General,” while Pareherwenemef was the highest-ranking military figure among all the princes.
 In contrast, he was more active in religious and political spheres.
 Eventually, under the name Seth-her-khepeshef, he held the following titles: “The Hereditary Prince and Count, God’s Father beloved of the god, Chief of Secrets of the King’s House, Lord in charge of the entire land, Sem-priest of the Good God, Delegate and Judge of the Two Lands, Controller of Lands Far Flung (Hau-nebu), the King’s Son, united with the Throne of Horus, Hereditary Prince and Royal Scribe.”
+However, this doesn't mean he never actually participated in military operations, he might have died on the battlefield.

 Amun-her-khepeshef was the first prince in ancient Egyptian history to participate in a divine birth narrative.
 While his father was still alive, Ramesses II personally had him depicted as the son of Amun, an unprecedented act.
 At the Ramesseum, Ramesses II constructed a birth house (Mammisi) to commemorate the divine birth of himself and his eldest son, elevating his mother, Tuya, and his wife, Nefertari, as God’s Mothers.